WSU-cshimizu/ceg4110-group-project-team07/deliverables/pop.md

      - Provides the business logic, handling CRUD operations, authentication, and integration with Google Maps API to support the frontend operations and dataprocessing.
 It serves as the intermediary between the frontend and the database.

   3. **Database (MySQL):**
-     -Database is to store the informations like images videos and notes to be stored and the gps information as well.
+     - Database is to store the informations like images videos and notes to be stored and the gps information as well.

 ## Languages / Technology